PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Taken together, these properties ensure that payment channels do not require any trust between counterparies and mean that neither party takes on risk by entering into the channel.

+#### A note on segregated witness

+For more advanced types of payment channel, we need to avoid first or third party malleability.
+For this reason, all of the transactions described below are assumed to be segregated witness transactions (either P2WSH or P2WPK).

+The format for P2WSH TXOs are defined in [BIP 141](https://github.com/bitcoin/bips/blob/master/bip-0141.mediawiki).
+For simplicity, we refer only to 'scripts' and 'signatures' in this article, and ignore the technical aspects of including those scripts and signatures in the spending transaction's witness program.
+Readers can just assume that the script locks the TXO and the signatures provide the requirements for unlocking the TXO.

+Simple one-way payment channels *can* be implemented using standard P2SH without worrying about malleability.
+Again, we refer only to 'scripts' and 'signatures' for the locking and unlocking conditions.

 ## 3. Diagram style

 #### 3.1 Transaction graphs